LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTableinBatches.rst

     - Default = 1 (true)
     - When true a log will be produced in the SSMS message window to show the progress
     - Set to 0 to suppress the messages.
+  @RetainDeletions BIT
+    - Default = 0 (no)
+    - Set to 1 to retain the deleted records in the class table
   @ProcessBatch_ID (optional, output)
     Referencing the ID of the ProcessBatch logging table
   @Debug (optional)